kristerw/instless_comp/README.md

 # Instruction-less computation
 This is an implementation of the ideas in the paper “[The Page-Fault Weird Machine: Lessons in Instruction-less Computation](https://www.usenix.org/conference/woot13/workshop-program/presentation/bangert)” by J. Bangert et al., where it is shown that the IA-32 fault handling mechanism is Turing complete, so you can run programs without executing any CPU instructions!

-I did this implementation in order to get an understanding of how it works in detail – the paper does not describe all the boring parts needed to get this working, and the [trapcc](https://github.com/jbangert/trapcc) implementation from the paper is IMHO hard to understand (it generates all the page tables etc. by ruby scrips, and it need to do global analysis with graph coloring etc. in order to generate working programs).
-My implementation tries to be easier to understand by choosing a less efficient instruction encoding that eliminates the need of the global analysis, so each instruction can be generated individually.
+I did this implementation to get an understanding of how it works in detail – the paper does not describe all the boring parts needed to get this working, and the [trapcc](https://github.com/jbangert/trapcc) implementation from the paper is IMHO hard to understand (it generates all the page tables etc. by ruby scrips, and it need to do global analysis with graph coloring etc. to generate working programs).
+My implementation tries to be easier to understand by choosing a less efficient instruction encoding that eliminates the need of global analysis, so each instruction can be generated individually.

-I have a python assembler that generates some code, but that is only syntactic sugar that is not strictly needed.
+I have made a python assembler that generates some code, but that is only syntactic sugar that is not strictly needed.
 For example, instructions

 ```
 L5:     movdbz r3, 1024, L7, L7